Wiki · Concept · Last reviewed June 25, 2026

 AI Winter

-AI winter names a period when public optimism, funding, hiring, and institutional confidence in artificial intelligence contract after AI systems fail to satisfy inflated promises.
-The term is most often applied to the mid-1970s through early 1980s and the late 1980s through mid-1990s.
+AI winter names a period when public optimism, funding, hiring, deployment appetite, and institutional confidence in artificial intelligence contract after AI systems fail to satisfy inflated promises.
+It does not mean AI stops working.
+It means the story told about AI outruns reliable capability, economic return, and governance readiness.

 Definition

-An AI winter is not simply a period when technical progress stops.
-It is a social and economic cooling: investors retreat, government programs are cut, corporate buyers lose confidence, researchers rebrand their work, and promises about general machine intelligence become reputational liabilities.
+An AI winter is not simply a period when technical progress stops, and it is not just a stock-market correction.
+It is a social, economic, and institutional cooling: investors retreat, government programs are cut, corporate buyers lose confidence, researchers rebrand their work, and promises about general machine intelligence become reputational liabilities.

 The concept should not be read as proof that AI is fake or doomed.
 Winters have often followed real progress.
 The problem is that real progress becomes packaged as a near-term revolution before the engineering, economics, reliability, and institutional safeguards are ready.